uuuzbf/bf42plus/README.md

 - Show player IDs in nametags (option `showIDInNametags`)
 - Show in the console who started a vote or voted (option `showVoteInConsole`)
 - You can start the game temporarily in windowed mode if u hold SHIFT while the game is starting and select Yes
+- You can fix the higher mouse sensitivity while moving by enabling `correctedLookSensitivity` option

 ### Planned features
 - A 3D map like the one in BF:Vietnam